 In many ways, I'm so glad I waited until now to formulate what I feel so passionately about.
-I have learnt such a lot from being a mum (they are now 21 and 18), together with having developed experience in working with people who have had challenging childhoods, and the ripple effect that has had on their lives.
+I have learnt such a lot from being a mum (they are now 21 and 18) and having developed experience working with people who have had challenging childhoods and the ripple effect that has had on their lives.

-I grew up in the 70's with parents who had very typical 70's parental views and parenting strategies.
-By the age of 3, I lived with my dad and stepmother, which was very unusual in the 70's; in fact, it still is but not so unique.
+I grew up in the 70s with parents who had very typical 70's parental views and parenting strategies.
+By the age of 3, I lived with my dad and stepmother, which was very unusual in the '70s; it still is but not so unique.

 My dad was pretty traditional, and my stepmother was completely unavailable.
 This made childhood very tricky at times as neither parent was available emotionally; however, it was my normal.
 It's only since I've grown older that I can see the pitfalls in how I was raised and the challenges this presented to me as an adolescent and young adult.

 Little did we know that the world would evolve at warp speed, and here we are in the 21st century with way more knowledge, information and emotional intelligence than any generation before us.
-Therefore the importance of parenting more consciously is even more crucial if we want to maintain a great relationship with our children.
+Therefore, parenting more consciously is even more crucial if we want to maintain a great relationship with our children.

 We now know that a lot of previous generation parenting has been far from adequate.
 Our children are becoming far more independent and intelligent, and previous generational parenting strategies are simply no longer fit for purpose... to be honest, I'm not sure they were ever fit for purpose.
 Still, in our parent's defence, they didn't know any better.

-When I started my journey as a therapist, I didn't have any specific ideas about why people struggled with their psychological health; I simply wanted to help.
+When I started my journey as a therapist, I had no specific ideas about why people struggled with their psychological health; I simply wanted to help.

 20+ years on, my work has consistently reinforced that people experience life challenges differently, and their parenting and childhoods ALWAYS feature somewhere amongst it all.